anelson/linux_devbox/README.md

     $ ansible-playbook --inventory <remote host>, --user <probably root> headless-devbox.yml

+If the user is not `root`, you'll probably need `--ask-become-pass` to make sure Ansible has the password for when it needs to `sudo`.

 NOTE: Just because you're doing a remote setup doesn't mean you can ignore the pre-reqs that normally apply to a local install.
 Make sure you have at least these: